martinberger/n-queens-with-lines/README.md

 it is not easy to work out if the algorithm might have 'forgotten' a solution.
 In addition, the notion of line is itself somewhat tricky, and a specification that can be tested against, might be wrong.
 Finally, we have limited time.
+Hence we decided to use the following lightweight approach to testing.

 1. Implement an additional solver for the original N-Queens problem.